-Yosemite’s a-list monuments – Half Dome, El Capitan, Cathedral Rocks, Mirror Lake, Yosemite Falls, Vernal Fall, Nevada Fall, Bridalveil Fall, et al – are tightly clustered in Yosemite Valley, with many in full view from paved paths.
+Yosemite’s a-list monuments – Half Dome, El Capitan, Cathedral Rocks, Taft Point, Sentinel Dome, Mirror Lake, Vernal Fall, Nevada Fall, Bridalveil Fall, et al – are tightly clustered in Yosemite Valley, with many in full view from paved paths.
 Tunnel View, Glacier Point, and Yosemite Falls all offer kid-friendly panoramas from paths accessible by strollers and easy hikes in Yosemite that provide all-star views in less than a mile round trip.

 Get a bit of fresh air and some epic views with a family bike ride around Yosemite Valley.
 (Bike rentals are available at Curry Village and Yosemite Valley Lodge.)

 In Yosemite Valley, bike rentals are available during the warmer months of the year, including tandem and small bikes and trailers for children.
 With more than 12 miles of paved, mostly flat trails, riding a bicycle is an excellent way to see Yosemite Valley.
 For a cooler experience, raft rentals are available from Curry Village where the family-friendly, placid Merced River makes for a great day on the water.
 Looking to learn about the Valley from an expert?
 The Yosemite Valley Floor Tour is ranger-led and gives an open-air tour of the Valley that lays out its rich geologic history.
 Note: call ahead for any tours that you may be interested in.
 Some operations have changed due to COVID-19.

 Older kids will love the bird’s eye view and excitement of rock climbing with the Yosemite Mountaineering School.
 What better place to rock climb?